Adjunct Professor of Music

 D.M. in Music Performance & Literature, Indiana University

 M.M. in Music Performance & Literature, Indiana University

 B.M in Viola Performance, University of Western Ontario

 Time at PHC: 2009 to present

-Dr. McCormick and his wife Rebekah live with their children in Loudoun County, Virginia.
+Dr. McCormick and his wife Rebekah have two children and live on a small farm in Loudoun County.